 Now, as we've seen above, the resonances peaks for brass instruments are very strong at low frequencies, but less strong at high frequencies.
 So, in a series combination, the vocal tract impedance becomes more significant for high pitches.
 Is it possible, we wondered, that trombone and trumpet players 'tune' the vocal tract to the desired note when they played in the high range?
 (We had previously demonstrated such an effect in the saxophone.
 Like the trumpet, the high register – called altissimo – has rather weak impedance peaks and these notes are therefore hard to play.
 On this page, we show how experienced saxophonists tune the resonances of the vocal tract to select these high notes, and in other techniques as well.)

 In measurements of the impedance spectra in the mouths of trumpet players, we find that the peaks in impedance have magnitudes that are sometimes comparable with those of the higher resonances of the instruments.
 However, we saw no consistent tuning.
 The plots below (from this paper) show the acoustic impedance measured just inside the mouth of a trumpet player playing a medium and a reasonably high note.
 They show strong impedance peaks, but their frequencies are not related to those of the note being played.
-The same is true of trombone players: the peaks in the vocal tract impedance are not tuned to the notes being played.
+The same is true of trombone players: the peaks in the vocal tract impedance do not seem to be tuned to the notes being played.

 If you have questions, send them to us: we often post answers on our FAQ in Music Acoustics.

-We shall continue to add to this site as we find time and as our research results are published: here is our publications list.
+We shall continue to add to this site as we find time and as our research results are published: here are some papers from our publications list.